 - 3.1 Full Planning Permission is sought for the erection of one detached dwelling.
 This would be located close to the south east boundary of the site, on land currently occupied by the existing store.
 The proposed dwelling would have the appearance of a dormer bungalow, constructed of natural stone with artificial stone roof tiles.
-Areas of hard and soft landscaping would be provided to the front, sides and rear of the site. - 3.2 Access to the site would be via the existing driveway off Moorside.
+Areas of hard and soft landscaping would be provided to the front, sides and rear of the site. - 3.2 The current application is a modified proposal to one which was approved in 2017 by the Strategic Planning Committee. - 3.3 Access to the site would be via the existing driveway off Moorside.